raghebbenhamouda/CloudCertNotes/README.md

 ## Storage Gateway Overview

-- Used for hybrid cloud solutions
+- Used for hybrid cloud solutions(Part of your infrastructure on the cloud and part on-premises)
 - Gives connection to S3 data on-premise
 - Three types of Storage Gateway
     - File Gateway ⇒ File access or NFS